Discover the Many Health Benefits of Saunas

 Researchers from the University of Eastern Finland conducted the study.
 It was published online ahead of print on December 7, 2016, in Age and Aging.
 Scant research has been conducted on the health benefits of saunas, but data from this study suggests taking a sauna may also reduce the risk of death due to coronary artery disease and other cardiac events.
 The researchers hypothesize this is due to increased heart rate and widened blood vessels due to the high heat and humidity of the sauna.

-To request a free quote, or to learn more about how spas and saunas can improve your health and happiness, inquire today!
+To request a free quote, or to learn more about how saunas can improve your health and happiness, inquire today!

 Your Most Valuable Asset is a Healthy Body!